majestic-mushrooms/majestic-mushrooms/README.md

 To migrate to the latest version, run:

-`yarn migrate`
+`knex migrate:latest --env NODE_ENV`

 To rollback a version, run:

-`yarn rollback`
+`knex migrate:rollback --env NODE_ENV`

 To populate the database with seed data, run:

-`yarn seed`
+`knex seed:run --env NODE_ENV`

-Note: scripts are set up in package.json for these knex commands.
+Note: scripts are set up in package.json for these knex commands during development.
+Omit --env NODE_ENV for development

 ## Running the App